wdorsey/dotVFile/vfile-ui/README.md

 - Stats provided for directory and vfile counts and sizes.
 - Download individual files or export entire directories.

+@TODO: add image(s)

 ## Usage

 - @TODO

+## TODO

+- exportDirectory - use result of api call
+  - change showDownloadMessage to exportStatus (None | Exporting | Finished)
+  - change component DownloadComplete to ExportMessage
+- there is no reason anymore to wrap the api calls in FileExplorer, just pass vfilePath to FileExplorerWindow.
+- add .env to source code
+- remove console.logs